 Multidisciplinary Oral Science Training (MOST)

 Students and postdoctoral fellows in MOST are preparing to shape the future of oral health research and clinical care.
-The program offers several tracks for graduate / post-graduate researchers, including a PhD program and a combined DMD/PhD program, and a postdoctoral fellowship.
+The program offers several tracks for graduate / post-graduate researchers, including a PhD program and a combined DMD/PhD program.

 The Multidisciplinary Oral Science Training (MOST) Program is an umbrella program that supports trainees at various stages of their career and graduate studies that fall within the core research/training mission of the training grant.
-The program offers several tracks for both undergraduate and graduate / post-graduate researchers, including a PhD program and a combined DMD/PhD program, and a postdoctoral fellowship.
+The program offers several tracks for both undergraduate and graduate / post-graduate researchers, including a PhD program and a combined DMD/PhD program.

 Oral science research is multidisciplinary because it covers many different areas of biomedicine.
 The oral cavity can be thought of as a gateway to many other organ systems in the rest of the body, so research at the College of Dentistry involves a lot more than just teeth.
 The core research areas in the MOST program are in the biomedical sciences to advance craniofacial-oral-dental research including craniofacial biology, tissue regeneration, tissue engineering, biomaterials, oral cancer, microbiology, immunology and translational research.

 MOST fellows work with world-class faculty, use cutting-edge technology and explore new directions from the bench to the bedside.
 Our location at University of Illinois at Chicago – a level-1 biomedical and research university – gives us easy access to a diverse range of cutting-edge research, a diverse patient population and, when we’re not working, everything that Chicago has to offer: miles of open lakefront, great culture, dining and sports.